VOLTTRON/volttron/docs/source/agent-framework/historian-agents/historian-framework.rst

         # Defaults to no limit.
         "backup_storage_limit_gb": 8.0,

-        # How full should the backup storage be for an alert to be raised
+        # How full should the backup storage be for an alert to be raised.
+        # percentage as decimal.
+For example set value as 0.9 to get alerted when cache becomes more than 90% configured
+        # size limit
         "backup_storage_report" : 0.9,

         # Do not actually gather any data.
 Historian is query only.